Managing Partner: Mark Cornell

 CLIENTS Operating primarily within the following industries: Farming and agriculture; construction and contracting; housing associations; investment; local planning authorities; manufacturing and engineering; professional services; property development; landholding and land banking; franchise operations; waste management facilities; leisure and hospitality; retail; information technology; residential care; logistics and transportation.

-RECRUITMENT In May 2018 the firm has promoted two associates to partners.
-Further recruitment of lawyers is planned to take place across all teams during 2018-19.
+RECRUITMENT Further recruitment of lawyers is planned to take place across all teams during 2019-2020.